Baseband-processor/RTE-Dump/README.md

 sudo make all
 ```

-this will compile the .c file, copy the shared object into the awk library folder and run the default test.
+this will compile the .c file, copy the shared object into the awk library folder and run the default test, still in development, stay tuned!

 **Requests and collaborations**